neilsardesai/chrono-swift/README.md

 # chrono-swift

-chrono-swift is a Swift wrapper for [Wanasit Tanakitrungruang's excellent chrono.js natural language date parser](https://github.com/wanasit/chrono "chrono.js"). chrono-swift lets you use chrono.js for your iOS, macOS, or tvOS apps, all while working with native Swift and Foundation data types.
-No need to deal with any of JavaScript's silliness.
+chrono-swift is a Swift wrapper for [Wanasit Tanakitrungruang’s excellent chrono.js natural language date parser](https://github.com/wanasit/chrono "chrono.js"). chrono-swift lets you use chrono.js for your iOS, macOS, or tvOS apps, all while working with native Swift and Foundation data types.
+No need to deal with any of JavaScript’s silliness.

-chrono-swift, (referred to as "Chrono" from here onwards), extracts date information from natural language phrases like **"Remind me in 2 days"** or **"Meet me this Saturday from 3-4 PM"** and returns Swift `Date` or `DateInterval` values.
+chrono-swift, (referred to as “Chrono” from here onwards), extracts date information from natural language phrases like **“Remind me in 2 days”** or **“Meet me this Saturday from 3-4 PM”** and returns Swift `Date` or `DateInterval` values.

 # Setup

-Just add the "Chrono" folder located at the root of the repo to your Xcode project.
+Just add the “Chrono” folder located at the root of the repo to your Xcode project.

 # Usage